faizaan1abd/mslearn-openai/Instructions/Labs/06-use-own-data.md

      ![](../media/4.png "upload files")

-8. Create a container with the name "openaidatasource" and enable Anonymous access level for container.
+8. Create a container with the name **openaidatasource** and enable Anonymous access level for container.

       ![](../media/image4.6.png "create container")